ue bot icon

 While empathy may come more naturally to some, it is a skill that everyone can practice and improve.
 Here are some ways to strengthen your empathy muscles:

-- Look for commonalities.
-Try to find shared experiences or feelings, even with those who seem very different.
+3. Look for commonalities.
+Try to find shared experiences or feelings, even with those who seem very different from you.
 Focusing on similarities rather than differences can help close the empathy gap.

-- Walk in their shoes.
-Take time to imagine what it would be like to be in the other person’s position.
+4. Walk in their shoes.
+Take a moment to imagine what it would be like to be in the other person’s shoes.
 What might they be thinking or feeling?
 What challenges could they be facing?
 Understanding another person’s viewpoint is crucial for developing empathy.

-- Open your mind.
-Be willing to have your own perspective challenged.
+5. Open your mind.
+Be willing to have your perspective challenged.
 When exposed to different viewpoints and experiences, resist snap judgments.
-Approach with openness and a desire to learn.
+Approach with an open mind and a desire to learn.

-- Examine your biases.
-We all carry unconscious biases that can interfere with empathy, especially for those outside our “tribe.”
+6. Examine your biases.
+We all carry unconscious biases that can hinder empathy, particularly for those outside our own group.
 While acknowledging and confronting personal biases requires courage, it’s essential to extend empathy where it’s often most needed.

-- Read fiction.
-Studies show that readers of literary fiction score higher on empathy than nonfiction readers.
+7. Read fiction.
+Studies indicate that readers of literary fiction score higher on empathy than nonfiction readers.
 Narratives that explore the inner lives of characters can help us develop mental models of others’ experiences.

 Leading with Empathy

-For those in leadership positions, empathy is an essential asset that can be developed into a competitive advantage.
-Empathetic leaders are better able to build trust, resolve conflicts, provide useful feedback, and inspire their teams.
+For those in leadership positions, empathy is a vital asset that can be developed into a significant competitive advantage.
+Empathetic leaders are more effective in building trust, resolving conflicts, providing constructive feedback, and motivating their teams.

-Microsoft CEO Satya Nadella (I’ve separately referenced him for humility as well) has made empathy a core part of Microsoft’s culture.
+Microsoft CEO Satya Nadella, whom I’ve separately referenced for his humility, has made empathy a core part of Microsoft’s culture.
 He has spoken at length about using empathy to better understand customers’ and employees’ unmet, unarticulated needs.
 Under his empathetic leadership, Microsoft has seen tremendous growth and success.

 Some specific ways that leaders can demonstrate empathy include:

-Empathy is a skill that requires ongoing practice.
-The most successful leaders make it a daily priority to tune into the thoughts, feelings, and needs of the people they serve: employees, customers, and communities.
+Empathy is a skill that requires ongoing practice and refinement.
+The most successful leaders make it a daily priority to tune in to the thoughts, feelings, and needs of the people they serve, including employees, customers, and communities.
 They understand that everything in business happens through and between people.
 And people perform at their best when they feel understood and valued.

-As the world navigates disruptive times, empathy has never been a more important leadership virtue.
+As the world navigates disruptive times, empathy has never been a more critical leadership virtue.
 In fact, it may be the only way forward, because what affects one of us affects all of us.
-By taking steps to build our empathy, we access our shared humanity and potential.
+By taking steps to cultivate our empathy, we tap into our shared humanity and potential.
 We move closer to solutions and societies that work for everyone.
 Empathy lights the path forward in a positive, caring, and empowering manner.